This guide was verified with pfSense 2.7.0-RELEASE.

 - Click on Save

-After you have completed these steps, click on VPN -> OpenVPN -> Related status icon and then click on the Restart openvpn Service found under Service to reload it all.
-Then on your client computers, go to https://ifconfig.co to see that they are working as intended.
+After you have completed these steps, click on Status -> OpenVPN -> and then click on the Restart openvpn Service to reload it all.

 Easily check your online privacy with Am I Mullvad

 While you're connected to Mullvad, your browser could still be leaking information and therefore jeopardizing your privacy.
-With our Am I Mullvad online tool, you can now get a quick overview of your connection status.
+With our Connection check, you can now get a quick overview of your connection status.

 I am running an older version of pfSense (2.3.x) and some things are not available or renamed.
 Where do I configure them?